Efficient Urdu Caption Generation using Attention based LSTM: Abstract

 \section{Abstract}

-Recent advancements in deep learning has created a lot of opportunities to solve those real world problems which remained unsolved for more than a decade.
-Automatic caption generation is a major research field, and research community has done a lot of work on this problem on most common languages like English.
+Recent advancements in deep learning have created many opportunities to solve real-world problems that remained unsolved for more than a decade.
+Automatic caption generation is a major research field, and the research community has done a lot of work on it in most common languages like English.
 Urdu is the national language of Pakistan and also much spoken and understood in the sub-continent region of Pakistan-India, and yet no work has been done for Urdu language caption generation.
-Our research aims to fill this gap by developing an attention-based deep learning model using techniques of sequence modelling specialized for Urdu language.
-We have prepared a dataset in Urdu language by translating a subset of "Flickr8k" dataset containing 700 'man' images.
-We evaluate our proposed technique on this dataset and show that it is able to achieve a BLEU score of 0.83 on Urdu language.
-We improve on the previously proposed techniques by using better CNN architectures and optimization techniques.
-Furthermore, we also tried adding a grammar loss to the model in order to make the predictions grammatically correct.
+Our research aims to fill this gap by developing an attention-based deep learning model using techniques of sequence modeling specialized for the Urdu language.
+We have prepared a dataset in the Urdu language by translating a subset of the "Flickr8k" dataset containing 700 'man' images.
+We evaluate our proposed technique on this dataset and show that it can achieve a BLEU score of 0.83 in the Urdu language.
+We improve on the previous state-of-the-art by using better CNN architectures and optimization techniques.
+Furthermore, we provide a discussion on how the generated captions can be made correct grammar-wise. \footnote{\textit{\textbf{This is a project report for the Deep Learning Course (Spring 2020) being taught at Information Technology University, Lahore, Pakistan\\Corresponding email: inaam.ilahi@itu.edu.pk}}}